kawa9999/support/LocalMusicPlayer/support.en.md

 # Support

-App Name: Local Music Player
+App Name: MusicShelf Offline Player

 ## About This App
 A simple local media player for playing music and video files stored on your device.